Kate del Castillo: Personal life

 One of del Castillo's first known romantic relations was with Emilio Azcárraga Jean, son of media mogul Emilio Azcárraga Milmo, and now CEO of the largest mass media company in Latin America, the Televisa Group.
 On February 3, 2001, she married football player Luis García.
 The marriage was dissolved on September 1, 2004.
 In August 2009, del Castillo married Aarón Díaz in a Las Vegas ceremony.
 On July 26, 2011, it was announced that Kate and Díaz were separating.
 Del Castillo was briefly romantically connected with Sean Penn from 2015 to 2016, although the actor's representatives contest this.
-It has been frequently asserted in the media that del Castillo was romantically involved with Joaquín "El Chapo" Guzmán, allegations that the actress vehemently denies.

 On August 22, 2005, it was reported by the LAPD that del Castillo's new house in Los Angeles had been broken into by thieves, who took some jewelry from the actress.
 Del Castillo was in Los Angeles filming Bordertown, a film about the female homicides in Ciudad Juárez, when the burglary occurred.
 A frequent activist for a variety of causes, she posed in a 2012 PETA ad campaign encouraging pet owners to "fiercely protect" their dogs and cats by keeping them indoors.
 She became a citizen of the United States in September 2015 and resides in Los Angeles.

 Relationship with El Chapo

-On January 9, 2012, del Castillo publicly posted an essay on Twitter (using Twextra) discussing social issues in Mexico that included controversial statements directed towards Joaquín "El Chapo" Guzmán, the infamous head of the Sinaloa Cartel.
+On January 9, 2012, del Castillo publicly posted an essay on Twitter (using Twextra) discussing social issues in Mexico that included controversial statements directed towards Joaquín "El Chapo" Guzmán, the head of the Sinaloa Cartel.
 The essay included requests to Mr. Guzmán to "deal with love, with good things" and to "[begin to] traffic in love."
 The most controversial portion of the essay stated: "Today I believe more in Chapo Guzmán [than in] the government that hides painful truths from me, that hides the cure for cancer, AIDS, etc., for their own benefit and wealth."